em429/arkive-api/README.md

 ## Planned features and additions
+- DONE ~store url to db as first step, add archive urls to record later~
 - TODO [#A] use [freeze-dry](https://github.com/WebMemex/freeze-dry) to save a single file copy of the page to `$freezedry_dir`
-- TODO store url to db as first step, add archive urls to record later
 - TODO add more providers
 - TODO embed annotations.js into the freeze-dried sites
     - where to store annotations? writing it to the doc changes the hash